DailyWind00/Particle-System/README.md

 # Particle-System
-Instancing and optimization using OpenCL
+Interoperability and optimization using OpenCL